dotnet/EntityFramework.Docs/entity-framework/core/saving/execute-insert-update-delete.md

 > [!NOTE]
 > This feature was introduced in EF Core 7.0.

-<xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteUpdate%2A> and <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteDelete%2A> are a way to save data to the database without using EF's traditional change tracking and <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges> method.
+<xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteUpdate*> and <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteDelete*> are a way to save data to the database without using EF's traditional change tracking and <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges> method.
 For an introductory comparison of these two techniques, see the [Overview page](xref:core/saving/index) on saving data.

 ## ExecuteDelete